INSPIRATORIUM

 Phase 1 - INSP Office building: Built Phase 2 - INSP Boiler house: On hold Phase 3 - INSP Canteen: On hold

-Over the past 10 years, INSP has resided in buildings at the former slaughterhouse area in Roskilde.
-Within this time the INSP association has created a cultural and social meeting place in the old industrial buildings.
-With INSP now permanently taking over the buildings, the existing cultural activities and emerging entrepreneurial ventures require more space which matching their specific needs.
+Over the past 10 years, INSP has been housed in historic buildings from 1894 and 1929 at the former slaughterhouse site in Roskilde.
+During this time, the INSP association has created a vibrant cultural and social hub in the old industrial buildings.

-The INSP project updates the existing buildings and extends spaces, creating large, flexible workshops with a robust character, an office hotel, a professional production kitchen and facilities for concerts and theatre.
+The INSP project is updating the existing buildings, and in the boiler house, the condenser, and the chimney, large flexible workshops will be created with a robust character, an office hotel, a professional production kitchen, and facilities for concerts, theater, exhibitions, and larger events.

-As a unifying element, a new platform is established between the physically separated buildings, increasing accessibility and ensuring free movement across the busy Køgevej.
-In the urban spaces between the buildings, new green pockets and flexible spaces are formed for everyday activities, and as an invitation to the neighborhood and city.
+As a unifying element, a new platform will be established between the physically separated buildings, improving accessibility and ensuring free movement across the busy Køgevej.
+In the urban spaces between the buildings, new green pockets and flexible areas will be created for everyday activities and as an invitation to the neighborhood and city.

-The project is based on user design preparing a new strategy of integrating users into designing the spaces.
-By introducing 3 elements of spaces 3 different levels of flexibility, transformation and social integration are implemented.
+The project is founded on a user-centered design approach that develops a new strategy for involving users in the design of these spaces.
+By introducing three elements of space, three different levels of flexibility, transformation and social integration are implemented.

-Each of the existing buildings are extended in height with new floors added.
-These extensions clearly differentiate from the original structures, serving as a landmark for each INSP building, and appearing as luminous lanterns at night, visible to the surrounding neighbourhood and passing trains.
+Each of the existing buildings will be vertically expanded with new floors added.
+These extensions clearly differentiate from the original structures, serving as a landmark for each INSP building, and appear as luminous lanterns at night, visible to the surrounding neighborhood and passing trains.

 Culture